 Medication

-• Medications curb withdrawal symptoms and cravings so that patients can focus on therapy and the other aspects of their lives.
+- Medications curb withdrawal symptoms and cravings so patients can focus on therapy and the other aspects of recovery.

-• Most opioid addiction medications can be taken for a short period and eventually tapered off or used for a longer period of time, depending on the individual’s needs.
-Some people stay on methadone for years to prevent themselves from abusing opioids.
+- Most opioid addiction medications can be taken for a short period and eventually taper off or used for a longer period of time, depending on the individual’s needs.
+Some people stay on methadone for years to prevent relapse.

-• Medications make withdrawal less painful and traumatic and can sometimes even “block the euphoric and sedating effects of opiates” in order to keep patients from relapsing.
+- Medications make withdrawal less painful and traumatic and can sometimes even block the euphoric and sedation effects to keep patients from relapsing.

 Therapy

-• Patients who receive therapy as a treatment for addiction are able to learn better coping skills that allow them to avoid abusing drugs in the future.
+- Patients who receive therapy as a treatment for addiction learn better coping skills to avoid abusing drugs in the future.

-• Patients in rehab are often able to receive treatments for other co-occurring mental disorders such as depression, anxiety disorders, schizophrenia, bipolar disorder, etc. According to the NIDA, “Compared with the general population, people addicted to drugs are roughly twice as likely to suffer from mood and anxiety disorders.”
-In rehab, patients can be treated for both which can make it much easier for them to overcome their addictions.
+- Patients in rehab often receive treatments for other co-occurring mental disorders such as depression, anxiety disorders, schizophrenia and bipolar disorder.
+According to the NIDA, people addicted to drugs tend to also have mental health conditions.
+In rehab, patients can be treated for both, which can make it easier to overcome their addictions.

 Healthcare Professionals in Rehab Centers

-For many individuals, the healthcare professionals at their rehab center are just as much a part of their recovery as the treatments are.
+For many individuals, healthcare professionals at their rehab center are just as much a part of their recovery as the treatments.
 If a patient has a good relationship with the doctors, nurses, and counselors they are working with during rehab, they will often be more likely to stay in treatment longer as opposed to when they have bad relationships.
-As a result of this, “good outcomes are contingent on adequate treatment length” and “treatment lasting significantly longer [than 90 days] is recommended for maintaining positive outcomes” (NIDA).
-In addition, many patients do not experience the kind of support at home that they will receive in rehab from the staff and even the other patients, which causes them to push themselves harder to recover and stop abusing opioids.
+One report noted that “participation for less than 90 days is of limited effectiveness” and longer stays tend to have better outcomes.
+In addition, many patients don’t experience the kind of support at home that they receive in rehab from the staff and from peers; peer support often encourages patients to push themselves harder to recover and prevent relapse.

 The Role of Aftercare

-Many patients feel that they have conquered the hold opioids have on them during rehab treatment, but it can be very difficult to go back out into the world with no safety net at all.
-This is why many rehab centers set up some kind of aftercare program or treatment for patients who leave the facility, in order to help them avoid relapse.
+Many patients feel that they conquer the hold that opioids have on them during rehab treatment, but it can be very difficult to go back out into the world with no safety net at all.
+This is why many rehab centers set up some kind of aftercare program for patients who leave the facility to help them avoid relapse.

 Some of the common aftercare treatments are:

-• Support groups can be very beneficial to former rehab patients as they are similar to group therapy in rehab, allow individuals to meet and connect with others who will be willing to help and listen during difficult times, and reinforce the techniques taught in rehab.
+- Support groups are very beneficial to former rehab patients as they’re similar to group therapy in rehab, allow individuals to meet and connect with others who’ll be willing to help and listen during difficult times and reinforce the techniques taught in rehab.

-• Halfway houses are specifically for those who leave inpatient rehab and need help getting back on their feet.
-These individuals can live at the house where they will be encouraged to attend a support group and helped to find a job.
+- Halfway houses are specifically for those who leave inpatient rehab and need help getting back on their feet.
+These individuals can live at the house where they’ll be encouraged to attend a support group and receive guidance to find a job.

 the Take-Away